thestar19/Animation-Generator-for-Sorting-Algorithms/README.md

 # Sorting-Algorithms-GIF-Generator

-Originally created by LucasPilla, this is a fork of his project "Sorting Algorithms Visualizer" that instead generates GIF files of the sorting animations.
+Originally created by LucasPilla, this is a fork of his project "Sorting Algorithms Visualizer" that instead generates GIF files of sorting animations written entirely in python3.
 Additional options are implemented to create better GIFs.

 Original project: https://github.com/LucasPilla/Sorting-Algorithms-Visualizer